replicante-io/replicante.io/content/docs/core/master/cli/replictl/apply.md

 weight: 552
 ---

-Apply or update system and cluster configuration.
+Apply or update system and clusters configuration.
 This interface is modelled after [kubernetes](https://kubernetes.io/) for its many advantages and for the familiarity.